By Denver Cheddie

 I do not believe that masturbation, with all its related thoughts, is a sin.
 I believe that sexual fantasies are normal.
 Masturbation is merely a means of fulfilling that desire while not yet married.
 In the light of what the Bible teaches (or does not teach), I cannot honestly call masturbation sin.
 For single people struggling with temptation, I personally believe that masturbation is better than fornication.
 In fact masturbation releases sexual energy which builds up over time, and this in turn may make one less tempted to commit fornication.

-Here are a few questions to masticate for those who still insist it's a sin to masturbate, even if it cannot be proven from the Bible.
+Here are a few questions to masticate for those who still insist it's a sin to masturbate, even if it they can't prove it from the Bible.

 The belief that masturbation is a sin hinges on an presumed correlation with adultery, which itself hinges on a specious interpretation of Matt.
 5:28.
 I have attempted to provide an alternative interpretation of that scripture which I believe is more in context with the Sermon on the Mount and the rest of scripture.
 The bible does not seem to think that masturbation is a serious issue.